inair102/CLI-to-dynamically-create-AWS-EC2-Instances/ReadMe.md

 3. stop or terminate<br>
 4. When asked for region, enter in the displayed format, i.e., for example <strong>us-east-1</strong><br>

-The program consists for 4 major functions
+The program consists for 4 major functions<br>
 1. <strong>instanceConnection()</strong><br>
 Takes in the region as input argument and initiates a connection with Amazon AWS.<br>
 On line 10 and 11 provide the required access key and secret key.<br>
 2. <strong>startInstance()</strong><br>
-Takes in the number of isntances and the instance region as input arguments and spins up EC2 instances in the said region.
+Takes in the number of isntances and the instance region as input arguments and spins up EC2 instances in the said region.<br>
 3. <strong>statusInstance()</strong><br>
-Takes in the region as the input argument and displays the status information of the active instances.
+Takes in the region as the input argument and displays the status information of the active instances.<br>
 4. <strong>terminateInstance()</strong><br>
-Takes in the instance region as input argument and asks for either terminating all the active instances or terminate single/multiple instances.
+Takes in the instance region as input argument and asks for either terminating all the active instances or terminate single/multiple instances.<br>

 <strong>Limitations:-</strong><br>
-1. Not all test cases are taken care of.
+1. Not all test cases are taken care of.<br>
-2. Case of blank access key and secret access key is not handled.
+2. Case of blank access key and secret access key is not handled.<br>
-3. Handling of 0 instances is not taken into consideration.
+3. Handling of 0 instances is not taken into consideration.<br>